score-spec/score-humanitec/examples/03-dependencies/README.md

 }
 ```

 When deploying this service with `Humanitec`, make sure that all the dependencies are properly defined and configured for the target environment.
+In the above example, you will need to define [resource definitions](https://developer.humanitec.com/platform-orchestrator/resources/resource-definitions/) for a [postgres](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#postgres) database that matches to a `sensitive` resource class, as well as for a [DNS](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#dns) name to ensure the provisioning of the required resources.